We Have Answers: After a car accident where the other driver doesn’t have insurance, you might have a lot of questions about what happens next.

 Why You Need Help for a UM Claim

 We know that accident victims need support more than ever when their own insurer is the one preventing them from getting what they deserve.
-That’s why we stick by our clients throughout the fight to get what’s rightfully theirs.
+That’s why we stick by our clients throughout the fight to get what’s theirs rightfully.
 We’ve even taken this fight to the Supreme Court of New Jersey to force the insurer to pay what it owed our client.

 What If the Driver Left the Scene?